RaspberryPiFoundation/scratch-curriculum/en-GB/create-your-own-world/index.md

 		delete (all v) of [inventory v]
 	```

-+ Create a new sprite from your 'door-blue.png' image, and place your blue door across the gap in the two walls.
++ Place your blue door sprite across the gap in the two walls.

 	![screenshot](images/world-door.png)